egmontmika/egmontmika.com/content/blog/hopeless-cases.md

 And beliefs.

 Jesus wouldn't call anyone a hopeless case, far less start an argument on that level.
 Instead, he would aim at changing people from the inside.
-And for a higher purpose than raising their moral standard.
+And for a higher purpose than just raising their outward behavior.

-By touching their heart.
+He would touch their heart.